Echinops6718/HealthInfo/Folic Acid.md

 Likely synergistic in effect when combined with [[Nicotinic Acid (niacin)]].

-May reduce symptoms of autism.
+May reduce symptoms of autism and schizophrenia.

-#supplement #anti-inflammatory #anti-cancer #autism-treatment #cardioprotective #hepatoprotective
+#supplement #accelerate-wound-healing #anti-inflammatory #anti-cancer #autism-treatment #cardioprotective #hepatoprotective #schizophrenia-treatment

 ## Benefits: